cardillan/mindcode/IDEAS.markdown

 ﻿# Ideas

 This documents servers as a scratch pad to track ideas and possible enhancements to Mindcode.
-The document isn't updated consistently and many ideas present here might be stale.
+The document isn't updated consistently, and ideas present here might be stale.

-Mindcode currently undergoes significant changes to the syntax, which are being discussed [here](https://github.com/cardillan/mindcode/discussions/142).
-Comments and suggestions are welcome.
+A more relevant list of ideas and planned changes to Mindcode found [here](https://github.com/cardillan/mindcode/discussions/142).

 # Mindcode